d11wtq/oedipus-dm/README.md

 end
 ```

-`Index#map` takes the name of the attribute in your index.
-By default it will
+The `#map` method takes the name of the attribute in your index.
+By default
-map 1:1 with a property of the same name in your model.
-If the property name
+it will map 1:1 with a property of the same name in your model.
+If the
-in your model differs from that in the index, you may specify that with the
+property name in your model differs from that in the index, you may specify
-`:with` option, as you see with the `:views` attribute above.
+that with the `:with` option, as you see with the `:views` attribute above.

+You may also map arbitrary methods in your model— Oedipus will figure this out.

 Now when Oedipus loads your search results, they will be loaded with `:id`,
 `:user_id` and `:view_count` pre-loaded.